Frequently Asked Questions

 Since studying in Japan for a year in my university days, my dream has always been to buy a vacation house there.

 A few years ago, after many hundreds of hours of research, and multiple trips to Japan to look at houses, I bought my beautiful vacation house — for the grand sum of $31,650.
-I love visiting my house in Japan, and have spent months at a time there, even getting ‘stuck’ there for 6 months during the COVID crisis in 2020 (good thing I was working remotely!).
+I love visiting my house in Japan, and have spent months at a time there, even getting ‘stuck’ there for 6 months in 2020 (good thing I was working remotely!).

 My goal with this website and newsletter is to help YOU realize your dream of owning a house in Japan — for cheap!